An environment is a branch that gets turned into a directory on your Puppet master. Environments are turned on by default.

 It contains a

-manifestsdirectory, which is the environment’s default main manifest.
+manifestsdirectory, which will be the environment’s default main manifest.

 If you are using Puppet 5, it can optionally contain a